Sequential Gaussian Processes for Online Learning of Nonstationary Functions: Problem Statement and Background

 \subsection{Modeling Non-Stationary Functions with Gaussian Processes}

-Modeling non-stationary functions using GPs is often computationally challenging because non-stationary kernels generally include far more parameters than stationary kernels, and many non-stationary kernels require calculating intractable integrals.
-For example, the non-stationary kernel in \cite{Paciorek:Schervish:2004} itself is modeled by GP functions therefore incur $O(N^3)$ costs to learn the posterior which generates the kernel in addition to the $O(N^3)$ cost of learning hyperparameters. \cite{Nguyen:Peters:Seeger:2009} provide a product-of-experts approach to fitting online GPs that can account for non-stationary behavior, their inference depends on a single partitioning of the input data.
+Modeling non-stationary functions using GPs is often computationally challenging because non-stationary kernels generally include more parameters than stationary kernels and are more computationally intensive to fit.
+Many non-stationary kernels model the hyperparameters as a GP-distributed function of the input space \cite{Kersting:Plagemann:Pfaff:Burgard:2007,Tolvanen:Jylanki:Vehtari:2014,Heinonen:Mannerstrom:2016,Paciorek:2006}.
+In this setting, if we have a GP-distributed kernel hyperparameter for each observation then the computational complexity of posterior sampling the hyperparameters scales $ \bigO(N^{4}) $ as we have to update $ N $.

+The local Gaussian process product-of-experts approach to fitting online GPs that can account for non-stationary behavior, but inference depends on a single partitioning of the input data using $K$-means \cite{Nguyen:Peters:Seeger:2009}.
 Hard partitioning may create undesirable edge effects due to its implicit assumptions that partitions have zero correlation.
-The Bayesian treed GP \citep[BTGP]{Gramacy:Lee:2005} addresses the problem of hard partitioning by integrating over the space of partitions via reversible jump MCMC.
-While method flexibly captures non-stationary functions, reversible jump is slow to marginalize over the space of treed GP partitions and is not parallelizable due the Markov dependencies in MCMC.
+The Bayesian treed GP addresses the problem of hard partitioning by integrating over the space of decision tree partitions via reversible jump MCMC \cite{Gramacy:Lee:2005}.
+While this method flexibly captures non-stationary functions, reversible jump is slow to marginalize over the space of treed GP partitions and is not parallelizable due the Markov dependencies in MCMC.

+The Gaussian process change point model captures non-stationary behavior in GPs by jointly modeling a GP regression model and a change point generating process \cite{Saatci:Turner:Rasmussen:2010}.
+The prior distribution on the change point locations is assumed to follow a survival function that is known \textit{a priori}, which represents the run time of a functional regime.
+This model estimates the change point runtime in an online setting, based on a Bayesian online change point detection model \cite{Adams:MacKay:2007}.